itbabu/cmsplugin-googleplus/README.rst

 cmsplugin-googleplus
 ====================

-Django-cms plugin for fetching Google+ activities
+Django-cms plugin for fetching Google+ activities.
+You can find a `preview <https://github.com/itbabu/cmsplugin-googleplus#preview>`_ at the bottom of this README.

 Still in Alpha.